 All pipe clamps have been submitted to safe load tests.
 The specified maximum allowed loads (Fa,z), according to RAL-GZ 655/B, are calculated using specific statistical methods related to the breaking load and taking into account a deflection of 1.5mm or 2% of the maximum nominal clamp diameter.

 The pipe material will affect the severity of the reaction to temperature changes.
 There are many types of plastic and metal pipe materials: PE, PVC, PP, Steel, Copper, Cast Iron, etcetera.
-Each has, among other things, a different temperature resistance and also different resistance levels to chemicals such as oils, greases, acids, chlorine.
+Each has, among other things, different temperature resistance and also different resistance levels to chemicals such as oils, greases, acids, and chlorine.
 This affects what type of clamp should be used.
-For example: The lined Bifix® 5000 G2 clamp should be used for plastic pipes.
+For example, The lined Walraven Bifix® 5000 G2 clamp should be used for plastic pipes.
 An unlined galvanized steel clamp should not be used to mount a copper pipe as it can lead to corrosion.